simeonjackson/intune-devicemanagement/README.md

 [Insert Screenshot: The Windows VM showing "BitLocker is On" alongside the updated "Compliant" status in the Intune portal]

+<h3>5.
+Silent Application Sourcing and Assignment</h3>

+With the device secured, I moved on to software provisioning.
+I navigated to the Microsoft Intune Admin Center > Apps > All apps and selected Add.

+Instead of manually uploading an MSI installation file, I utilized the Microsoft Store app (new) repository to pull the official Mozilla Firefox package.
+On the Assignments tab, I bypassed the "Available" group (which puts the app in the Company Portal for voluntary download) and added all users to the Required assignment group.
+This forces a silent background installation.

+[Insert Screenshot: The Intune App assignment page showing Google Chrome assigned as "Required" for All Users]

+<h3>6.
+Verifying the Zero-Touch Deployment</h3>

+Because the deployment was configured as "Required," the user does not see an installation wizard or a loading bar.

+To expedite the installation for the lab, I forced another manual sync on the Windows VM via Settings > Accounts > Access work or school.
+After a few minutes, Firefox successfully populated in the Windows Start Menu.
+I verified this success administratively by checking the Firefox app dashboard in the Intune portal, which reported a successful Device install status.

+[Insert Screenshot: A split screen showing Google Chrome in the VM's Start Menu, alongside the Intune portal showing a green checkmark for Device Install Status]

 <h2>Takeaways</h2>

 <p>
 Cloud identities and physical hardware go hand in hand and we will continue to rely on this connection even more.
 Intune is a vital tool for companies to manage endpoints remotely, enforce corporate security standards, and troubleshoot cloud-join connectivity issues.

 I learned the critical difference between Compliance Policies (which simply audit and report on a device's security state) and Configuration Profiles (which actually enforce changes and restrict user actions).
+Using zero-touch deployment to automatically push required applications onto devices was cool to see happen in real-time and represents a huge time savings.

 I also learned how to use the `dsregcmd /status` command in the Windows Command Prompt to verify a device's Entra ID join state and MDM URL routing.
 Understanding how to force manual syncs on the client side, rather than waiting for Intune's default 8-hour check-in window, proved essential for testing and validating deployments efficiently.